aptech/docs/docs/plotsetlinepen.rst

     :param clr: Optional argument, name or RGB value of the new color(s) for the line(s).
     :type clr: string or Nx1 string array

-    :param style: Optional argument, he style(s) of the pen for the line(s).
+    :param style: Optional argument, the style(s) of the pen for the line(s).
 Options include:

         .. include:: include/plotpenstyletable.rst